JeraldAng/PROSDEV-MP-PAWSter-Care-Adoption-Website/README.md

 ![PAWSter Care](https://cdn.discordapp.com/attachments/734659959794565223/750706927708799016/header-readme.png)
 > This is the major course requirement for the subject Professional Software Development (PROSDEV).
+> PAWSter Care is a dog adoption website that allows users to view at and adopt dogs.
+Users must register for them to be able to adopt dogs, but are free to view them even without an account.
+Adopting a dog requires the user answering a form.
+All pending adoption requests may be viewed in their profile.
+> Users may also fill up feedback forms about the services, as well as about the dog/s that they have adopted/will adopt.
+Aside from that, they may view and edit their profile.
 <hr>

 # Table of Contents
 * [Team Members](#team-members)
 * [Project Demo](#project-demo)

-## Team Members
+## ✨Team Members
 <a name="team-members"></a>
 * 👩🏻‍🎓 <b>PM:</b> Marjorie Lua
-* 👨🏻‍🎓DEV: Jerald Ang
+* 👨🏻‍🎓 <b>DEV:</b> Jerald Ang
-* 👩🏻‍🎓DEV: Dyonne Macalino
+* 👩🏻‍🎓 <b>DEV:</b> Dyonne Macalino
-* 👨🏻‍🎓DEV: Jomari Morales
+* 👨🏻‍🎓 <b>DEV:</b> Jomari Morales
-* 👩🏻‍🎓QA: Francine Sia
+* 👩🏻‍🎓 <b>QA:</b> Francine Sia
-* 👨🏻‍🎓QA: Jeremy Coronia
+* 👨🏻‍🎓 <b>QA:</b> Jeremy Coronia

-## Group Members
-1. [Project Manager] Marjorie Lua
-2. Jeremy Coronia
-3. Jerald Ang
-4. Dyonne Macalino
-5. Jomari Morales
-6. Francine Sia

-## About the Project
+## Project Demo
-PAWSter Care is a dog adoption website that allows users to view at and adopt dogs.
-Users must register for them to be able to adopt dogs, but are free to view them even without an account.
-Adopting a dog requires the user answering a form.
-All pending adoption requests may be viewed in their profile.

-Users may also fill up feedback forms about the services, as well as about the dog/s that they have adopted/will adopt.
-Aside from that, they may view and edit their profile.
+<a name="project-demo"></a>

 ### Types of users
 1. Administrator/Manager